liquorink/liquorink/README.md

 - 👋 Hi, I’m Idan Kazom, a self-taught programmer
--  I’m currently learning Web development using Python, some simple javascript & Perhaps mobile development later down the line.
+-  I’m currently learning Web development using React, some simple HTML, CSS &  Perhaps mobile development later down the line.
 -  I'm currently interested in Python for backend development and more.
 -  I'm willing to learn anything else to fill gaps and improve!
 -  I’m looking for a paying job :)